vueuse/vueuse/packages/core/useDark/index.md

 <html class="dark"> ... </html>
 ```

-Stillm you can also customize it to make it work with most CSS frameworks.
+Still, you can also customize it to make it work with most CSS frameworks.

 For example: